CERTCC/SSVC/doc/version_1/040_treesForVulMgmt.md

     frustrated by adequate exploit-prevention techniques enabled by default; ASLR is an example of an exploit-prevention tool.

   - **Rapid**.
-Steps 1-4 of the of the kill chain can be reliably automated.
+Attackers can reliably automate steps 1-4 of the of the kill chain.
 If the vulnerability allows remote code execution or command injection, the default response should be rapid.

 #### Value Density